I’ve been thinking about how to make a roasted pork shoulder for awhile now. My husband has a Green Egg and makes some fabulous meats on it.

 - Remove the pork shoulder from the oven; decrease heat to 225 F.

-- Add sliced onions, chicken broth, beer and chile flakes to the bottom of the roasting pan.
+- Add sliced onions, chicken broth, beer and chili flakes to the bottom of the roasting pan.
 Baste the pork with the pan liquids.

 - Tent tin foil over the roast and return to the oven.
-Check every hour or two and baste the roast; add more chicken broth if needed.
+Check every hour or so and baste the roast with liquids from the pan; add more chicken broth if needed.

-- Roast about 7 to 8 hours, basting every hour or so.
+- Roast about 7 to 8 hours, basting every hour.

 - The roast is done when the internal temperature is 170-175 F.